mehaase/encoding-tools/README.md

 1. Create a new gadget source file.
 (Or copy an existing one.)
 2. Implement gadget functionality.
+3. Add gadget to all.dart.
-3. Add gadget to drawer.dart.
+4. Add gadget to drawer.dart.
-4. Add gadget to factory.dart.
+5. Add gadget to factory.dart.

 # License